 NOTE: The Museum is currently undergoing extensive renovation and is closed in 2023 until further notice

 There are two ways to visit Delos.

 A tour to Delos

 There are a number of tours to Delos that leave from Mykonos to Delos island every day.
 They range from inexpensive group tours on the public ferry to small private tours on private boats.
 Cruise ships passengers often arrive en masse in the middle of the day so plan your visit wisely.

 Ferries from Mykonos to Delos run every day except for some religious holidays, departing from the old port.
 The departure times from March to November are usually 9 am, 10 am, 11:30 am and 5 pm, returning at 12 pm, 1:30 pm, 3 pm, and 7:30 pm but this can change especially on very windy days.

 Once there you can self tour the site on foot and visit the island and the museum as explained above.

-Tickets for the Delos ferry in 2021 were 20 euro return and 12 euro entry paid at the ticket office on Delos when you arrive.
+Tickets for the Delos ferry in 2023 are 20 euro return and 12 euro entry paid at the ticket office on Delos when you arrive.